pinot-contrib/pinot-docs/basics/data-import/upsert.md

 ## Quick Start

 To illustrate how the full upsert works, the Pinot binary comes with a quick start example.
-Use the following command to creates a realtime upsert table `meetupRSVP`.
+Use the following command to creates a real-time upsert table `meetupRSVP`.

 ```bash
 # stop previous quick start cluster, if any